Donate Join Us

 What is rabies?

-Rabies is a severe viral infection of the brain and spinal cord that is transmitted by infected animals.
-Human rabies is a disease with almost 100% fatal outcome (death) usually after seven to ten days from the start of the symptoms.
+Rabies is a severe viral infection of the brain transmitted to people from infected animals.
+Rabies encephalitis is almost always fatal, with death occurring seven to ten days from the start of the symptoms.

-Although rabies has been successfully controlled in many parts of the world, about 60,000 people die of rabies world-wide every year, mostly in Asia and Africa.
-Children are at a high risk as they tend to get in contact with infected animals more frequently.
+Although rabies has been successfully controlled in many parts of the world, about 59,000 people die of rabies world-wide every year, mostly in Asia and Africa.
+Children, who are more likely to be bitten, are at greatest risk.

 Symptoms and diagnosis

-Symptoms can appear from 20 to 90 days or even longer (up to several years) after the bite/scratch.
-Early symptoms are often non-specific, mimicking viral infections (e.g. fever, general feeling of unwell, headache).
-There may be initial pain at the site of the bite, weakness of the affected limb or intense itching beginning at the site of the bite and progressing to involve the limb or side of the face.
+Symptoms can appear from 20 to 90 days or even longer (up to several years) after the bite/scratch from a rabid animal.
+Early symptoms are often non-specific, mimicking viral infections (e.g., fever, general feeling of unwell, headache).
+There may be initial pain or intense itching at the site of the bite, or weakness of the affected limb.
 Other symptoms include intolerance to noise or light, anger and depression.

 Two thirds of people infected with the virus then progress to encephalitic rabies (furious rabies), which is characterised by episodes of hyperactivity, hallucinations, agitation, confusion, muscle spasms, altered functioning of the heart, bladder, intestines, sweat glands, pupils, and blood vessels, and hydrophobia (fear of water) with hypersalivation (excessive production of saliva).
 The remainder develop paralytic rabies with paralysis of the limbs and respiratory muscles.
 It is not known why some patients develop the encephalitic form and others paralytic rabies.

-Rabies is diagnosed by detection of rabies virus (e.g. in samples of saliva, brain tissue or peripheral nerves in the skin), or by the detection of rabies antibody in a non-immunised (vaccinated) patient.
+Rabies is diagnosed by detection of rabies virus (e.g., in samples of saliva, cerebrospinal fluid, brain tissue or peripheral nerves in the skin), or by the detection of rabies antibody in a non-immunised (unvaccinated) patient.
 Tests are unable to diagnose rabies before the appearance of symptoms.

 There is no treatment to cure rabies.
 In exceptional cases, individuals with rabies have survived with supportive treatment.
 An experimental regimen known as the Milwaukee protocol (after the hospital which first employed it) was initially reported to cure a patient with bat rabies, but has since failed in a series of cases.
 Hospital care for rabies encephalitis is supportive, consisting of sedation (for agitation), nutritional support, supplementary fluids and analgesia (for pain).